-While the relationship between water levels and flood risk will vary over time due to trends in vulnerability and exposure, here we define a percentile of discharge that is qualitatively associated with reported flood events of the past few years, when avoidable losses were observed.
+While the relationship between water levels and flooding will vary over time due to trends in vulnerability and exposure, here we define a percentile of discharge that is qualitatively associated with reported flood events of the past few years, when avoidable losses were observed.
 For flood reports, we use two sources of information: humanitarian records and media reports.

 With regards to the humanitarian records, we combine records from the Desinventar database (UNISDR 2011) with an internal record system of disasters that are reported to the Uganda Red Cross Society.
-Between the two humanitarian datasets, they contain 8 distinct records of floods in the Magoro area from 2009 to mid-2014; these floods occurred in 2010, 2011, and 2012.
+Between the two humanitarian datasets, they contain 8 distinct records of floods in the Magora area from 2000 to mid 2014; these floods commend in 2010, 2011, and 2012